 The act of providing such meaningful support was addictive.
 The Tanzanians were so appreciative that it was impossible to stop with only that one small effort.

 Desks were the Head Teacher’s next priority – enough to reduce sharing to two students per desk.
 But the $4,800 price tag for this project required recruiting more contributors.
 Conversations with friends and relatives produced such enthusiasm for the project that the money was raised in just a few weeks.
 Friends of Meali was born!

 Continued fundraising required incorporating and obtaining tax-exempt status with the U.S. Internal Revenue Service, which was granted in March 2009.
-Next step was to build a relationship with a native Tanzanian to work with the Meali community defining, prioritizing, and executing projects.
-In 2011, Friends of Meali International, Inc., formalized that relationship by creating Friends of Meali Tanzania Limited, a tax-exempt Tanzanian company headed by a native Tanzanian.
+Next step was to cement our relationship with Lucas Mhina, a native Tanzanian, to spearhead all our projects.
+In 2011, Friends of Meali International, Inc., formalized that relationship by creating Friends of Meali Tanzania Limited, a tax-exempt Tanzanian company headed by a native Tanzanian, Lucas Mhina.
 Our two organizations work exclusively with each other and share the same mission.

-In just five years of working together, we have completely transformed the Meali Primary School with the projects and programs we have undertaken.
+In just five years of working together, we completely transformed the Meali Primary School with the projects and programs we have undertaken.
 To quote one of Meali’s teachers, “Meali today is not the Meali of yesterday.”
 The local community tells us it would have taken them decades to accomplish the same metamorphosis… Read more.

-Working with that sucess and while continuing to support Meali with a variety of ongoing programs, in partnership with its community of parents, teachers, government officials, etc., we are working with additional public schools, Losirwa Primary School and Oldeani Primary School, in that part of Tanzania to give them the same kind of boost we have given to Meali.
+Working with that sucess and while continuing to support Meali with a variety of ongoing programs, in partnership with its community of parents, teachers, government officials, etc., we are working with additional public schools, Losirwa Primary School and Oldeani Primary School, and an independent, non-governmental primary school Hope School for Girls and Boys.